jup-ag/space-station/docs/2-apis/3-adding-fees.md

 ![cat_flying](./cat_flying_money.png)

+The Referral Program is an open source program by Jupiter to provide referral fees for integrators who are integrating Jupiter Swap and Jupiter Limit Order.
+You can check out the code [here](https://github.com/TeamRaccoons/referral) to gain a better understanding of how it works.

 By default, there are no protocol fees on Jupiter.
 Integrators have the option to introduce a platform fee on swaps.
 The platform fee is provided in basis points, e.g. **20 bps** for **0.2%** of the token output.
 If a platform fee is set by an integrator, Jupiter **will take 2.5%** of the platform fee charged by the integrators.

-Jupiter uses the [Referral Program](https://github.com/TeamRaccoons/referral) to power our platform fee.
-You can check out how the [Referral Program](/docs/additional-topics/referral-program) works.

 ## Usage